-Head southeast of Columbus to check out the breweries from just outside of Columbus through Lancaster, to Hocking Hills with The Route 33 Brew Trail!
+Head southeast of Columbus to check out the breweries from just outside of Columbus, through Lancaster to Hocking Hills with The Route 33 Brew Trail!
+It’s the perfect time to take a drive and check out the great craft beer they have to offer.

-Pick up a trail guide at the Fairfield County Visitor’s Bureau or one of the participating breweries, and make a purchase at a listed brewery to get a stamp.
-Collect stamps from all 7 Brew Trail breweries to receive an Anchor Hocking Route 33 Brew Trail pint glass when you complete the trail.
+Pick up a trail guide at one of the participating breweries, and make a purchase at a listed brewery to get a stamp.
+Collect stamps from all 6 Brew Trail breweries to receive an Anchor Hocking Route 33 Brew Trail pint glass when you complete the trail.

-At the end of your completed trail, bring your passport to the Visit Fairfield County Visitor Center in downtown Lancaster (205 W. Main Street), or Double Edge Brewing Company (158 West Chestnut St.) to redeem for your pint glass.
+At the end of your completed trail, bring your completed passport to Visit Fairfield County Visitor Center in downtown Lancaster (158 West Wheeling Street), or Double Edge Brewing Company (158 West Chestnut St.) to redeem for your pint glass.

 Route 33 Brew Trail Breweries